Combining nature and

 important role in determining a racehorses

-realised success, as is 'will to win',
+realised success, as does 'will to win',

-upbringing, training etc, and although
+upbringing, training etc. However, although

 conformation is just one part of the jigsaw,